Bismuth-Forge/bismuth/README.md

 Installation
 ------------

-You can install Kröhnkite in multiple ways.
+You can install Bismuth in multiple ways.

 ### Using .kwinscript package file ###